ole1986/a3-exile-scratchie/README.md

 ### Required Tools

-+ Pbo Manager (I use cpbo from http://www.kegetys.fi/category/gaming/armamods/)
++ PBO Manager (I use cpbo from http://www.kegetys.fi/category/gaming/armamods/)
 + Notepad++ or any other Text Editor (https://notepad-plus-plus.org/)

 ### Prerequisite